cruzdan/UnityGames/README.md

 (Controls can be modified on the Controls menu)

 Asteroids:
--Play with unity on the Title Scene
+-Play with unity in the Title Scene
 -Resolution 16:9
 -Initial controls:
 	forward -> <W, Up arrow, Joystick axis Y+ >